Libby Holman: Early career

 Holman was catapulted into stardom with her lead role in The Little Show (1929).
 The Little Show originated with Sunday night variety shows held at the Selwynn Theatre by producers Tom Weatherly and James Pond that featured witty skits and songs that "were almost collegiate in their offhandedness and their cheerful violation of all the Broadway rules."
 Weatherly teamed up with producer Dwight Deere Wiman to produce a bigger show in the same style.
 It was imagined by Wiman and Weatherly “a revue, but not in any respect like the rhinestone creations with huge staircases of Flo Ziegfeld or Earl Carroll … It was to be topical and artistic, a witty travesty in the leitmotif, if possible.”
 The Little Show's eventual success would usher in the golden age of the Broadway revue.
 It was billed as an "intimate revue" due to its unconventionally small cast for Broadway production.
 In addition to song and dance routines, comedy sketches were included in the revue.
 Fred Allen debuted the famous George S. Kaufman sketch "The Still Alarm" in the show.

 The Little Show's debuted at the Music Box Theatre on April 30, 1929.
-Its last act finished with the blues number "Moanin' Low" (lyrics by Ralph Rainger).
+Its last act finished with the blues number "Moanin' Low" (music by Ralph Rainger).
 The song was accompanied by a self-contained sketch: the Jo Mielziner set was an expressionist rendition of a grungy Harlem tenement bedroom.
 Holman plays a mulatta prostitute who the audience sees hiding her earnings in her stockings.
 A black pimp, played by Clifton Webb in blackface, dances with her and makes love to her, until he discovers the hidden money after feeling up the girl's leg.
 Webb's character then throws her to the floor and chokes her and, beginning the song, does an erotic Earl "Snake Hips" Tucker dance.
 The pimp saunters out of the apartment and Holman's character throws herself to the door, beating it with her fists, then lamenting with the Moanin' Low ballad.
 The opening night performance earned Holman a dozen curtain calls, drew raves from the critics and became her signature song.
 The Little Show became a smash hit, ultimately running for 321 performances.
-Walter Winchell reviewed Holman as "the torch singer par excellence - the best of those female troubadours with voices of smoke and tears, who moan and keen love's labors lost to the rhythm and boom of the Roaring Twenties."
+Walter Winchell reviewed Holman as "the torch singer par excellence—the best of those female troubadours with voices of smoke and tears, who moan and keen love's labors lost to the rhythm and boom of the Roaring Twenties."
+Holman's Brunswick recording of "Moanin' Low" became one of her best-selling records.